 How Can You Prevent Fisheyes from Happening?

-You must use an air filtration system to prevent paint contamination for spray painting.
-If you have a solid separator and air filter on your compressor, that will help reduce the chances of contamination.
+- For spray painting, employ an air filtration system to avert paint contamination.
+Utilizing a reliable separator and air filter on your compressor can significantly diminish the risk of contamination.

 Always spray light mist coats to prevent fish eyes

-Instead of layering one or two heavy coats on the surface, try several light coats first.
-Let them dry, and then apply a heavier coat.
+Instead of layering one or two heavy coats on the surface, try applying several lighter coats first and let them dry.
+Then if you need to, apply a heavier coat.